 - 2.1.
 In March 2016 Cabinet gave in principle approval to the Council leading on the delivery of a Health Hub to be located in the Civic Square in Tilbury.
 The report highlighted that whilst the Council, CCG, NHS England and a range of health service providers were advocating the model of an integrated health centre, partners from the health sector were not in a position to secure the capital required to deliver such a facility.
 It was therefore proposed that the Council could act as lead developer and after constructing the centre could lease it back to a health partner. - 2.2.
 The Integrated Medical Centre would form one of four hubs across the borough.
 The other three hubs will be: - Corringham / Stanford le hope North East London Foundation Trust (NELFT) are the lead provider for this Centre.
 The design process is ongoing and the Centre is expected to be open in 2019. - Grays Discussions ongoing but the Centre is likely to be on the site of the existing Thurrock Hospital in Long Lane - Purfleet The Purfleet IMC is anticipated to be located within the new Purfleet Town Centre development.
 This project is governed by a Development Agreement (DA) between the Council and Purfleet Centre Regeneration Ltd (PCRL).
 There is provision within the DA for a serviced site to be provided for the Health Centre.
-The development of the Purfleet IMC will follow a similar process to the Tilbury IMC at the appropriate time. - 2.3.
+The development of the Purfleet IMC will follow a similar process to the Tilbury IMC at the appropriate time.

+2.3.
 Since then discussions have continued with various health partners to develop the model and a proposed delivery mechanism for the scheme in Tilbury.
-This report summarises these discussions, describes a proposed delivery mechanism and seeks comments from Overview and Scrutiny Committee in advance of a report being presented to Cabinet in July 2017.
+This report summarises these discussions, describes a proposed delivery mechanism and asks Cabinet to approve the highlighted recommendations so that the project can proceed to the next stage.